tankh99/tp/docs/UserGuide.md

     * `queryp` : Lists all patients that are stored in CogniCare.

-    * `addp n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is associated with having depression.
+    * `addp n/Jerome Chua p/98765432 e/jerome@example.com a/depression` : Adds a contact named `Jerome Chua` to the Address Book who is associated with having "depression".

     * `deletep 903` : Deletes the patient that has the id of 903 (This is different from the natural ordering of the list).